 By law, businesses are obligated to pay the minimum superannuation requirements each quarter.
 Therefore, accurate record-keeping is important in ensuring that a business is complying with these obligations.
 Significant penalties for breaches are not uncommon and involve the business needing to backpay all of the missed payments.

-4. Personal Contributions to Super
+4. Personal Contributions to Super for Contractors

-If you are not entitled to super contributions from your employer or simply want to add to your retirement savings, you can do so through personal contributions to your nominated super fund.
+If you are not entitled to super contributions for contractors from your employer or simply want to add to your retirement savings, you can do so through personal contributions to your nominated super fund.
 Whilst this is not compulsory, this is particularly useful as you can claim these on tax deductions up to the age of 75 for contributions up to $25,000.
 This is known as concessional super contributions which are taxed at a much lower rate of 15% when received by your super fund.
 For more information, visit the ATO webpage to about tax concessions with super

 You may also receive government co-contributions – however, this is generally for low-to-middle income earners who earn $51,696 or less (as of 2019), where the government will match your contribution up to a maximum of $500.
 This can be determined at the time of lodging your tax return – if it has been determined that you are eligible, the co-contribution will be paid to your super fund automatically.
 For more information, visit the ATO webpage about super co-contributions.